agraef/ez-ag/README.md

   amounts of pressure on button 3 will translate to different pitch bend values.
 This is a bit harder to control than the big fader, but may be more convenient to do quick pitch bends.

 - The second and third pads (buttons 4 and 5) can be used to transpose the MIDI note input from the EZ-AG (same as the +/-1 oct buttons in the patch).
   Note that this is independent from the TUNING button on the EZ-AG.
-Moreover, the EZ-AG automagically transposes notes depending on the instrument sound chosen with the SOUND SELECT button on the device, so that, e.g., if you pick a bass sound on the EZ-EG then the note input from the EZ-AG will already be an octave lower than normal.
+Moreover, the EZ-AG automagically transposes notes depending on the instrument sound chosen with the SOUND SELECT button on the device, so that, e.g., if you pick a bass sound then the note input from the EZ-AG will already be an octave lower than normal.

 - The fourth pad (button 6) is equivalent to clicking the "panic" button in the patch, i.e., it turns off all sounding notes.